Fell on Black Days

 "Fell on Black Days" is a song by the American rock band Soundgarden.
-Written by frontman Chris Cornell, "Fell on Black Days" was released as the fifth single from the band's fourth studio album, Superunknown (1994).
+It was released in 1995 as the final single from the band's fourth studio album, Superunknown.
 The song peaked at number four on the Billboard Mainstream Rock Tracks chart.
 The song was included on Soundgarden's 1997 greatest hits album, A-Sides and the 2010 compilation Telephantasm as the Superunknown version on the single disc version and the video version on the Deluxe Edition.